For unique experience in Northern Thailand, we booked the Chiang Rai White Temple and Golden Triangle Tour with Pon Chiang Mai Tour.

 We see very few tourists as we walk by hawkers yelling to get our attention, hoisting cobras out of large, clear jugs of whiskey.
 When in Laos.
 We try a Beer Lao and a shot of cobra whiskey from a plastic jug containing a cobra, lizard, and branches.
 Making the mistake of looking closely at the shot in my hand, I see many particles floating around in the small glass.

 Traveling Gingerbread Note: Contrary to our research, additional passport photos were not needed to enter Laos.
-Upon returning to Thailand, our purchases were not searched or confiscated and our passports were not stamped.
+Upon returning to Thailand, our purchases were not searched or confiscated, and our passports were not stamped.

 House of Opium

 Not far from the Golden Triangle is the 212 House of Opium Museum.
-The origin of opium is still unknown, but it is believed it was first used for medicinal purposes in Greece, Egypt, Rome, and Persia.
-The Opium, meaning fruit juice, was then transported to China and India.
+The origin of opium is still unknown, but believed it was first used for medicinal purposes in Greece, Egypt, Rome, and Persia.
+Opium, meaning fruit juice, was then transported to China and India.
 Hill tribes fleeing China brought the opium with them, settling in the mountainous Golden Triangle.
 There are several legends of how opium and tobacco originated.

 - A second myth involves the passing of an elderly woman.
-Per her request she was buried near a busy intersection.
-Many days after her burial, two tobacco plants grew above her breasts and a poppy a bit lower.
+Per her request, she was buried near a busy intersection.
+Many days after her burial, 2 tobacco plants grew above her breasts and a poppy a bit lower.
 Intrigued by these strange plants, the villagers tasted them.
 Favoring the taste of tobacco much more than the poppy, the villagers planted, harvested, and smoked it.
 Growing near the women’s breasts, children began smoking tobacco once they were weaned off breast milk.